 Who qualifies as my dependent?

 The IRS identifies two types of dependents and they are each subject to their own rules.
 The first is a qualifying child and the second is a qualifying relative.
-See below for the rules for each type of dependent.
+See below for the general requirements and the rules for each type of dependent.

 - Do they meet the age requirement?
-Your child must be under age 19 or, if a full-time student, under age 24.
+Your child must be under age 19 at the end of the year or, if a full-time student, under age 24 at the end of the year.
 There is no age limit if your child is permanently and totally disabled.

 - Do they live with you?
 Your child must live with you for more than half the year, but several exceptions apply.

 - Do you financially support them?
-Your child may have a job, but that job cannot provide more than half of her support.
+Your child may have a job, but that job cannot provide more than half of his/her support.

 - Are you the only person claiming them?
 This requirement commonly applies to children of divorced parents.

 - Do they live with you?
-Your relative must live at your residence all year or be on the list of “relatives who do not live with you” in Publication 501.
+The individual must have the same principal place of abode as you and be a member of your household all year; or be on the list of “relatives who do not live with you” in Publication 501.
 About 30 types of relatives are on this list.

-- Do they make less than $4,000?
-Your relative cannot have a gross income of more than $4,000 and be claimed by you as a dependent.
+- Do they make less than $4,300?
+The individual cannot have a gross income of more than $4,300 for tax year 2020 and be claimed by you as a dependent.

 - Do you financially support them?
-You must provide more than half of your relative’s total support each year.
+You must provide more than half of the individual’s total support for the year.

 - Are you the only person claiming them?
 This means you can’t claim the same person twice, once as a qualifying relative and again as a qualifying child.
 It also means you can’t claim a relative—say a cousin—if someone else, such as his parents, also claim him.